 Taxis in Taipei

 Alternatively, ride-hailing applications such as Uber and FindTaxi operate in Taipei.
-Many expats prefer using these applications as it gives them more control over routes and service prices while diminishing language barrier issues.
+Many expats prefer using these applications as they afford more control over routes and service prices while lessening language barrier issues.

 Driving in Taipei